radgrad/docusaurus2/docs/developers/getting-started/onboarding-summer-2021.md

 Next, please review the system from the perspective of a user.

 Please login to [https://radgrad2.ics.hawaii.edu](https://radgrad2.ics.hawaii.edu).
 You should all have accounts.
-(Shinya might be using [https://radgrad-comp-eng.design](https://radgrad-comp-eng.design)).

 Please try to address all high and medium priority To Do list items on your home page.
 As you do so, please make notes on what you found difficult to understand or accomplish.